jasperxu1233/EE-629/README.md

 ## How to interface Arduino with Raspberry Pi
 ### Get it Started
 Wehcome to my GitHub!
 This is the project of how to interface Arduino with Raspberry Pi.
+To see the operating step, please clink the link:https://sites.google.com/view/haojie-xu/project